-The short and easy answer to whether it is safe to compost cat litter is almost always a firm NO. It’s no because both cat and dog poop have parasites and bacteria that can be very harmful to people and other animals if they come into contact with it.
+The short and easy answer that many like to give to whether it is safe to compost cat litter is almost always No, BUT, that’s because cat and dog poop contains parasites and bacteria that can harm people and other animals if they come into contact with it.

-The CDC goes on to say that more than 60 million Americans alone may be infected with this parasite but for most with a healthy immune system, they will have no effects or illness.
+According to the cdc.gov website, Toxoplasmosis can cause serious illness in expectant mothers and people with weakened immune systems.
+This can occur from just handling infected cat litter on a normal daily basis, even if you do not intend to compost it.
+The CDC goes on to say that more than 60 million Americans alone may be infected with this parasite, but most with a healthy immune system will have no effects or illness.

 What are the things to consider before composting cat litter?

-These kinds of cat litters do not break down in the compost very easily or they contain chemicals that will still be present in the compost long after it has been mixed with your garden in the future.
+If you decide to go ahead with composting your cat’s litter, there are a few things to remember before doing so.
+For one thing, the type of cat litter you use should be fully biodegradable.
+This means you shouldn’t use the clay-based, sand, scented, or “chemically clumping” style litters that are very popular now.
+These kinds of cat litter do not break down in the compost very easily or they contain chemicals that will still be present in the compost long after it has been mixed with your garden in the future.

-Another thing to consider when starting to compost your cat’s litter is that when using more natural and scent free litter bases, you will either need to get used to the smell of your cat’s waste or change the litter box almost every day!
-I know that this is a big one for me and why a lot of people who start composting their cat’s litter stop doing so within a short time.
+Another thing to consider when starting to compost your cat’s litter is that when using more natural and scent-free litter bases, you will either need to get used to the smell of your cat’s waste or change the litter box almost daily!
+I know this is a big one for me and why many people who start composting their cat’s litter stop doing so within a short time.

-sWheat Scoop all natural cat litter is a “ready made” product that is made from, you guessed it, wheat.
-The sWheat Scoop formula is fast clumping and odor absorbing and generally acts the same as the other commercially made clay and chemically scented cat litters do, just more environmentally and therefore, compost friendly way.
+The Wee Kitty cat litter is a “ready-made” product that is made from sustainable and naturally absorbent wheat and soy fibers.
+This compostable cat litter formula is fast clumping and odor absorbing and generally acts the same as the other commercially made clay and chemically scented cat litter, just more environmentally friendly.

-So whether you are looking for a easy way to take the worry about the compost-ability of your cat litter or just a earth friendly packaged material to use, sWheat Scoop may be the way to go.
-Their are several sizes and varieties available on amazon to choose from.
+So whether you are looking for an easy way to take the worry about the compost-ability of your cat litter or just an earth-friendly packaged material to use,

 There are also a variety of manufactured products that use items such as shredded newspapers, compressed sawdust along with pine and cedar shavings to help with scent issues.
 These products are more expensive and something to think about when getting into this.